-Although many Japanese participate in Buddhist services only when they attend funerals (see p.
-5 of Family and Kinship), some Japanese have a Buddhist altar (butsudan) in their homes that contains Buddha's image and tablets commemorating deceased family members.
+Although many Japanese participate in Buddhist services only when they attend funerals (see Family and Kinship), some Japanese have a Buddhist altar (butsudan) in their homes that contains Buddha's image and tablets commemorating deceased family members.
 The most significant Buddhist celebrations honor ancestral spirits.
-During Obon, Buddhist families gather to celebrate ancestral spirits' return to earth (see p.
-5 of Family and Kinship).
+During Obon, Buddhist families gather to celebrate ancestral spirits' return to earth (see Family and Kinship).